simonrelet/react-pure-html-component-loader/README.md

 **Attributes**
   * `rel`: Must be set to `import` for this kind of relation,
   * `href`: Path of the file to import,
-  * `id`: Name to use to reference the default export of the file.
+  * `id`: Name to use to reference the default component of the file.

 **Example**
 ```html